 15}

-This example shows a basic routing setup with react-router-dom, using the BrowserRouter, Route, and Link components.
+This example demonstrates basic routing with react-router-dom, using the BrowserRouter, Route, and Link components.

 2